splunk-soar-connectors/bigiddatadiscovery/README.md

 Type: **investigate**
 Read only: **False**

+This action retrieves the most recent BigID data scan result for the data source provided by the user.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS
 --------- | -------- | ----------- | ---- | --------